minakshimathpal/TSOA-Emlops-Deep-Learning-package/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=for-the-badge&logo=PyTorch&logoColor=white)![hydra](https://img.shields.io/badge/Config-Hydra_1.3-89b8cd)![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

+## Overview
+This project is architected to build a robust pipeline for image classification, leveraging the `CIFAR10` dataset and any accessible model from PyTorch Image Models (`TIMM`).
+It incorporates Docker support, offering a convenient route for reproducibility, and is equipped to conduct both training and evaluation tasks.

+A significant attribute of this repository is the integration of `Hydra` for sophisticated configuration composition, command-line overrides, and the instantiation of Python objects.

+Furthermore, the project utilizes `PyTorch Lightning`, simplifying the training and evaluation processes and providing a high-level interface to PyTorch.

 ## Main Technologies
 PyTorch Lightning - a lightweight PyTorch wrapper for high-performance AI research.
 Think of it as a framework for organizing your PyTorch code.